tardypad/dotfiles/doc/KEYBINDINGS.md

 The general organization is:
 - sway uses the "Super" key as mod
-- alacritty uses "Ctrl+Shift" as mod
+- foot uses "Ctrl+Shift" as mod
 - tmux uses "Ctrl+Space" as prefix
 - vim uses "Space" as leader